 Free labor consultation for foreigners: You can consult a labor and social security attorney about work issues.
-Consultations are confidential and 40 minutes per person, every first and third Tuesday (Aug.
-18) of the month.
+Consultations are confidential and 40 minutes per person, every first and third Tuesday (Oct.
+6 and 20) of the month.
 Please make an appointment by phone.
 Contact: Information Center, International House Osaka.
 Phone: 06-6773-6533

 Free legal counselling for foreign residents: Consultations are strictly confidential and are 40 minutes per person.
 Appointments are necessary.
 General interpreting assistance can be provided.
 (Languages: English, Chinese and Korean.)
-When: Every first and third Wednesday (Aug.
-19) of the month for Osaka city residents, every first and third Tuesday (Aug.
-4 and 18) for others.
+When: Every first and third Wednesday (Oct.
+8 and 22) of the month for Osaka city residents, every first and third Tuesday (Sept.
+15) for others.
 Venue: International House, Osaka.
 Appointment telephone number: 06-6772-1127 (Information Center, Osaka International House Foundation)

-Refugees International Japan Great Wine Bluff: Fri., Aug.
-14, from 6:30 p.m.
+Refugees International Japan Great Wine Bluff: The next Great Wine Bluff will take place on Fri., Sept.
+18, from 6:30 p.m., but this could change if restrictions on social events continue due to the spread of COVID-19.
 Join us for a wine tasting event with a difference.
 You will get to taste a number of wines and each one is paired with three different stories from our esteemed panel.
+Now only one of these is for real.
 In your groups you pit your palates and lie detection abilities against the panel to determine the truth, thus uncovering the bluffs and the buffs.
+Minimum donation of ¥7,000 includes welcome drink, buffet dinner and the wine!
 Where: Oakwood Premier Tokyo, 1-8-2 Marunouchi, Chiyoda-ku, Tokyo 100-0005

-Tokyou Friends Free Monthly Meetup Party: Language exchange, chat and make friends on the first Friday and third Saturday (Aug.
-7 and 15) of every month, 8:30-10:30 p.m.
+Tokyou Friends Free Monthly Meetup Party: Language exchange, chat and make friends on the first Friday and third Saturday (Sept.
+19) of every month, 8:30-10:30 p.m.
 Tokyou Friends meetup aims to connect Japanese and foreigners.
 This is a free meetup for everyone.
 Around 70-100 people join this meetup every time.
 Please pay notice to details; there are other events too, which are charged.
 Free party is only two times a month..
 Venue: The First House, 5 Chome-16-5 Roppongi, Minato-ku, Tokyo.
 Find us here, on MeetUp or on Facebook.